classicfoo/markup/README.md

 # Screenshot Markup Tool

-A Windows desktop application for quickly marking up screenshots with highlighting, redaction, and color picking capabilities.
+A Windows and Linux desktop application for quickly marking up screenshots with highlighting, redaction, and color picking capabilities.
 Perfect for documentation, tutorials, or redacting sensitive information.

 ![Screenshot of Markup Tool in action](screenshot.jpg)